-Deutsche Bank asset management listing seen in H1 2018 at earliest: sources
+Deutsche Bank asset management listing seen in first half 2018 at earliest: sources

 Deutsche hopes that by giving its asset management arm more operational independence the unit will attract more talent, and Cryan has said the bank will maintain a "controlling and super-majority stake" in the business.

-Additional reporting by Kathrin Jones and Alexander Hübner; Editing by Mark Potter
+Additional reporting by Kathrin Jones and Alexander Hübner; Editing by Mark Potter and Susan Fenton